 In biblical times, instruments were used to vanquish evil spirits from human souls.

-Native American culture used both song and dance to heal the sick.
+Native American culture uses song and dance to heal the sick.

 Instances of sound healing therapy are limitless.

-Today it is used, or at the very least highly recommended, in all aspects of medicine and spiritual growth.
-While it is still considered an alternative to modern medicine, scores of evidence suggest that it is effective — and also necessary — to our emotional and psychological health.
+Today it is used in all aspects of medicine and spiritual growth.
+While it is still considered an alternative to modern medicine, scores of evidence suggest that it is effective — and necessary — to our emotional and psychological health.

 Yet, it remains misunderstood.

 Some people assume that those who partake in sound healing therapy are crackpots who seek magical solutions to medical problems.
 However, music therapy, or sound healing, has a basis in both neurology and psychology.

 Sound healing is the process in which a practitioner uses music — including the emotional, psychological, spiritual, physical, social, mental, and superficial — to improve the health of their patient.